-‘Large Larry lumbering’ over the Atlantic, as forecasters keep close eye on tropics
+‘Large Larry Lumbering’ over the Atlantic as forecasters keep close eye on tropics

 Farther ahead in time, sinking air over the Atlantic resulting from a passing “convectively-coupled Kelvin wave,” or a large overturning circulation that meanders about the tropics, should suppress tropical development for a week or two.
 That’s not to say that named storms can’t develop — it’s just that they have an extra obstacle to work against.

-Models are already indicating the Gulf of Mexico will have to be carefully monitored as we approach the middle of the month.
+Models are already indicating that the Gulf of Mexico will have to be carefully monitored as we approach the middle of the month.

-While hurricane season on paper ends on November 30, the atmosphere doesn’t own a calendar, nor care particularly about doing things by the books.
-Last year featured a record thirty named storms in the Atlantic, including back-to-back Category 4 monsters that lashed the same communities in Honduras and Nicaragua barely two weeks apart.
+While hurricane season on paper ends Nov.
+30, the atmosphere doesn’t own a calendar, nor care particularly about doing things by the book.
+Last year featured a record 30 named storms in the Atlantic, including back-to-back Category 4 monsters that lashed the same communities in Honduras and Nicaragua barely two weeks apart.